-(1) Promotion Requirements: Promotion from year to year requires a minimum grade point average of 3.0 on all courses taken during the Fall/Winter or Spring/Summer and the recommendation of the department concerned whose required grade point average for promotion may exceed the Faculty

-- minimum.
-Where an individual department's requirements vary from the Faculty minimum, this will be specified in each individual department entry in §43.
+- (1) Promotion Requirements: Promotion from year to year requires a minimum grade point average of 3.0 on all courses taken during the Fall/Winter or Spring/Summer and the recommendation of the department concerned whose required grade point average for promotion may exceed the Faculty minimum.
+Where an individual department's requirements vary from the Faculty minimum, this will be specified in each individual department entry in \$44.
 Students must also meet promotion requirements as outlined in individual department entries during their final year. - (2) Graduation Requirements: In most departments, graduation with Honors requires a graduation average of at least 3.0 with an average of at least 3.3 in all courses in the major subject; however, individual Department recommendations for graduation with Honors may exceed these minimum Faculty requirements.
-Where an individual department's requirements vary from the Faculty minimum, this will be specified in each individual department entry in §43.
+Where an individual department's requirements vary from the Faculty minimum, this will be specified in each individual department entry in §44.
 To be eligible to graduate, students must also meet promotion requirements as specified in point (1) above.
 The graduation average is the quotient of a) the total number of grade points earned by students in courses credited to the degree, and b) the total weight of those courses. - (3) Graduation with First-Class Honors: Departments shall choose one of the following options as their policy for determining First-Class Honors.
-(Refer to Departmental entries §§43.1 to 43.32.): - A minimum average of 3.7 on all senior-level courses in the major, and an average of at least 3.5 on all courses in the final year.
-The final year shall be defined as the last ★30. - b.
+(Refer to Departmental entries §§44.1 to 44.32.): - a.
+A minimum average of 3.7 on all senior-level courses in the major, and an average of at least 3.5 on all courses in the final year.
+The final year shall be defined as the last \star 30. - b.
 A minimum average of 3.7 on all courses in the two final years in the major and an average of at least 3.5 in all courses in the two final years.
-The two final years shall be defined as the last ★60.
+The two final years shall be defined as the last \star 60.

-If the last $\bigstar 30$ or $\bigstar 60$ (whichever is applicable) does not fall exactly within a given Fall/Winter or Spring/Summer, a weighted average is used.
-Please contact the Undergraduate Student Services Office for further information.
+If the last ± 30 or ± 60 (whichever is applicable) does not fall exactly within a given Fall/Winter or Spring/Summer, a weighted average is used.
+Please contact the Undergraduate Student Services Office for further information (6-5 Humanities, 492-4295, e-mail: arts.undergrad@ualberta. ca).

 - (4) Students who fail to attain the standard necessary to continue in Honors will be required to withdraw from Honors but may transfer to another program in the Faculty if they meet the requirements for that program.
-After such transfer, they must complete all requirements. - (5) Students who are not recommended for graduation with Honors at the end of their fourth year (i.e., after successfully completing ★120) may be granted the BA degree if they have successfully completed ★120 which include ★6 approved Junior English; ★6 from each of the core areas for the BA; the Canadian Content coordinate requirement, and the required minor subject for the BA (see §42.3).
+After such transfer, they must complete all requirements. - (5) Students who are not recommended for graduation with Honors at the end of their fourth year (i.e., after successfully completing ★120) may be granted the BA degree if they have successfully completed ★120 including the basic requirements and the required minor subject for the BA (see §43.3).
 In no case shall more than ★60 in the major subject be counted as part of the required ★120.
 Students deficient in any respect may be required to take one or more courses.

-42.6 Bachelor of Design (BDes)
+Bachelor of Design (BDes) 43.6

-The Department of Art and Design offers six program routes leading to the degree of Bachelor of Design: the General Route (\star 120), the Printmaking Route (\star 120), the Business/Marketing Route (\star 120), the Engineering Route (\star 120), the Computing Science Route (\star 120), and the Social Sciences Route (\star 120).
+The Department of Art and Design offers six program routes leading to the degree of Bachelor of Design: the General Route (120), the Printmaking Route (\star 120), the Business/Marketing Route (\star 120), the Engineering Route (\star 120), the Computing Science Route (\star 120), and the Social Sciences Route (\star 120).